AlexTiTanium/DirCommander/README.md

 Get current directory
 -------------------------------------------------

-If what we pass to constructor for example: */home/user*:
+For example, if we pass */home/user* to constructor:

     echo $dc->getCurrentPath(); // prints /home/user

 Change current directory
 -----------------------------------------------

-For example we have in */home/user* dir __"alex"__ and current directory is:
+For example, we have __"alex"__ folder in */home/user* dir and current directory is:

     echo $dc->getCurrentPath(); // prints /home/user
     $dc->cd('alex')